fhildeb/lukso-node-guide/6-blockchain-clients/08-cli-setup.md

 #### Changing your Node's Name

+You can change your node's name to change the appearence to other nodes in the network or on stats pages, it doesn't affect the node's operation or performance.

 You can change your node's name, you can do so by:

 - passing down the `identity` flag